 The Equality Act 2010 has made significant changes to the law on discrimination as it affects pupils with special educational needs and disabilities (SEND), and in particular the extension of duties on schools to include the provision of auxiliary aids and services, which came into place on 1 September 2012.
-Further guidance can be found in the Equality and Human Rights Commission (EHRC) Code of Practice on ‘Reasonable Adjustments for Disabled Pupils – Auxiliary Aids Technical Guidance’: www.equalityhumanrights.com/en/publication-download/reasonable-adjustments-disabled-pupils
+Further guidance can be found in the Equality and Human Rights Commission (EHRC) Technical Guidance on ‘Reasonable Adjustments for Disabled Pupils – Guidance for Schools in England’ at www.equalityhumanrights.com/en/publication-download/reasonable-adjustments-disabled-pupils

 Although securing support for pupils with SEND via an EHC (Education, Health and Care) Plan (formerly a Statement) remains an enormous challenge for many families, the intention of legislation over recent years has been to make schools much more welcoming and accessible to children with SEND.
 As a matter of public policy this is clearly a good thing and as a matter of practice there is no doubt that schools have made huge progress – which is not to say they could not do even more in future.
 Parents should always seek to work with (not against) schools in addressing their child’s needs.
 In my experience, there is little a school finds more unhelpful than parents not being transparent about their child’s needs.
 In the end, everyone is united in seeking to ensure the child’s needs are met and their best interests are promoted.

 In this article I have set out a summary of the law relating to educational provision for pupils with SEND.
-For more information, go to: www.gov.uk/topic/schools-colleges-childrens-services/special-educational-needs-disabilities
+For more information, including the SEND Code of Practice and SEND: guide for parent and carers, go to www.gov.uk/topic/schools-colleges-childrens-services/special-educational-needs-disabilities

 The definition of disability for pupils is the same as for disability discrimination in employment.
-In brief, a pupil with SEND is someone who has a physical or mental impairment which has a substantial, long-term and adverse effect on his or her ability to carry out normal day-to-day activities.
+In brief, a pupil with SEND has a disability if he or she has a physical or mental impairment which has a substantial, long-term and adverse effect on his or her ability to carry out normal day-to-day activities.
 (In employment this definition has been the subject of voluminous litigation.)

 As for employees, schools have an obligation to make reasonable adjustments for disabled pupils.